 Senior Pet Care

 Aging pets have unique needs that require special care and attention.
-They are at risk for the development of cancer, diabetes, and other disorders of the skin, thyroid, joints, kidneys and heart.
+They are at risk for the development of cancer (or develop a canine cancer tumor) , diabetes, and other disorders of the skin, thyroid, joints, kidneys and heart.

 Common problems seen in older pets include dental disease, orthopedic problems, obesity, and changes in behavior.
 Behavior issues may be helped with a combination of training, medication, and even diet.
 Physical therapy and/or acupuncture may help pets with arthritis and other age-associated infirmities.